 What articles can you refer to?

-Acts classified as crimes against the rights of persons performing paid work divide into:
+Acts classified as crimes against the rights of workers can relate to:

-- malicious or persistent violation of the employee’s rights under the employment relationship or social insurance
+- malicious or persistent violation of the employee’s rights under the employment relationship or social insurance, for example, lack of payments or deducting illegal penalties